 We don’t need anything else.
-We’re stocked up with all the essential stuff we’ve needed over the past few months (thank you, thank you, thank you, thank you to Boots, Superdrug, Tesco, Waitrose and the occasional farm shop).
+We’re stocked up with all the essential stuff we’ve needed over the past few months (thank you, thank you, thank you, thank you, thank you to Boots, Superdrug, Tesco, Waitrose, Sainsbury’s and the occasional farm shop).
 Neither of us needs any new clothes or shoes.
 A friend said how much she wanted to buy new clothes but didn’t want to go back into the shops just yet and didn’t like ordering online, either.
 Even though lockdown rules have been relaxed, a great many people I know aren’t going anywhere any time soon.
 There is still a lot of fear out there.

 Last week, we visited Kingston again, just before the majority of shops re-opened.
 We will be going back there again soon, but hopefully avoiding those shops with the longest queues.
 I noticed that one of the shops still had its Easter display in the window.
 The car parks are charging again.
 They were busy, too.